gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

    you're free to put anything you want in them.

-   Attributes are used to specify how to pull data how of your buffers and provide them to your vertex shader.
+   Attributes are used to specify how to pull data out of your buffers and provide them to your vertex shader.
    For example you might put positions in a buffer as three 32bit floats per position.
 You would tell a particular attribute which buffer to pull the positions out of, what type of data it should pull out (3 component 32 bit floating point numbers), what offset